-Research Misconduct Policy and Procedures: RevisedSummary of Changes
+Research Misconduct Policy and Procedures: Revised Summary of Changes

-The current UW-Madison policy (Faculty Legislation II-314, written/revised1991/2007) is not aligned with federal guidelines, and a compliant policy is required to receive federal research funding.
+The current UW-Madison policy (Faculty Legislation II-314, written/revised 1991/2007) is not aligned with federal guidelines, and a compliant policy is required to receive federal research funding.
 Also, the current UW policy is confusing and uses atypical procedures and terminology, which is problematic when working with federal agencies or other institutions.
+Finally, related sanctions of Faculty Policies and Procedures Chapter 9 are also needed to incorporate the new policy and address discrepancies.